-Should delinquent charts not be completed within an additional one hundred fifty (150) days, the Medical Staff appointment of the responsible Physician shall automatically terminate.
+Should delinquent charts not be completed within an additional one hundred fifty (150) days after initial physician notification of delinquency, the Medical Staff appointment of the responsible Physician shall automatically terminate.
 If such is the case, the Physician must reapply for appointment to the Medical Staff should he/she so desire.

-Temporary waiver of the rules contained in this section pertaining to delinquent Medical Records may be granted by the President of the Hospital or his designee in the case of the Physician's or Dentist's illness, absence from the city, or in rare emergencies.
+Temporary waiver of the rules contained in this section pertaining to delinquent Medical Records may be granted by the Administrator of the Hospital or his designee in the case of the Physician's or Dentist's illness, absence from the city, or in rare emergencies.
 Admitting privileges shall automatically be reinstated upon completion of delinquent charts.

 - (b) An incomplete medical record is defined as a patient's record which does not contain the following documents, reports, or signatures, as applicable:

 - + Signed Discharge Summary, or short stay note

 - + Signed History and Physical

 - + Signed Progress Note(s)

 - + Signed Consultation(s)

 - + Signed OP Note(s)

 - + Signed Pre-Surgical Evaluation

-- + Signed Physician Orders (with the exception of verbal orders as

-described in Rules and Regulations II.
-MEDICAL ORDERS 3.
+- Signed Physician Orders (with the exception of verbal orders as described in Rules and Regulations II.
+ORDERS, 3.
 VERBAL ORDERS

 - + Signed Emergency Department Record

 - + Signed Sterilization Form

 - + Signed EKG

 - + Signed Newborn Record

 - + Signed Labor Record

+- + Signed Delivery Note

-- + Signed Ante Partum record
+- Signed Ante Partum record

 - + TNM Form (Tumor size, Nodal status, Metastases)

-- + And other medical records requiring completion by or the signature of the Physician or Dentist.
+- + And other medical records requiring completion by or the signature of the Physician or Dentist

-- (c) Notification of Practitioners of incomplete records shall be in accordance with the policies and procedures as suggested by the Medical Records Department, endorsed by the Quality Assessment and Improvement Committee and approved by the Facility Medical Executive Committee of the Medical and Dental Staff.
+- (c) Notification of Physicians and Dentists of incomplete records pending suspension and revocation of privileges shall be in accordance with the policies and procedures as suggested by the Medical Records Committee and approved by the Facility Medical Executive Committee of the Medical

+and Dental Staff.